IrisLiu-00/dndnotes/_notes/Campaign/Lore/NPCs/Dame Velouche.md

 - Personality - Rich, snobby, loves her granddaughter
 - Voice - decadent, british, speak thru the front of the mouth, witch of the waste
 - Bankrolled by Dariax Pietrossun
-- Has since been imprisoned by Baldur’s Gate guards
+- Has since been imprisoned by Korunda Pass guards